slavaaaaaaaaaa/coolconsulting.lol/meshsides.md

 permalink: /meshsides/
 toplink: false
 ---
 On October 25, 2025 we're hosting a Meshtastic workshop at BSides PDX: we're dubbing it meshSides '25.
-If you're there, you received this hardware kit for your cost of entry:
+There you'll receive this hardware kit for your cost of entry:

 ![](assets/meshsides-kit.png)